NicoG96/The-Software-Engineering-Interview/README.md

 #### Invalidation <!-- omit in toc -->

-- A process in a computer system whereby entries in a cache are replaced or removed
-- If data is modified on the DB, its cached version should be invalidated.
-A problem of **consistency**.
+A process in a computer systems whereby entries in a cache are replaced or removed.
+If data is modified on the database, its cached version should be invalidated.

   1. **Write-through cache**
      - Data is written into the cache and DB synchronously